roytang/blog/content/quotes/tic.md

 ### 807

-> wang for all, all for wang
+&gt; wang for all, all for wang

 ---

 ### 808

-<hunter> each project figures out too late that they have no such standards
+&lt;hunter&gt; each project figures out too late that they have no such standards

 ---